juren53/HST-Metadata/Process/Move EXIF tags to JPEG files.md

 # Copy EXIF tags from TIFF to JPEG files

-The following command move all EXIF tags, which includes IPTC tags, from TIFF files to corresponding JPEG files.
+The following command copies all EXIF tags, which includes IPTC tags, from TIFF files to corresponding JPEG files.

 This assumes the TIFF and corresponding JPEG files are in the current directory.

 ```